The most expensive coffee?

 The dark side of Kopi Luwak

-Because of the tedious and labor intensive way of gathering and processing the civet poop, it is quite understandable that supply is limited.
+Because of the tedious and labor-intensive way of gathering and processing the civet poop, it is quite understandable that supply is limited.
+Also, it is only available during the harvest season.
 Limited production and ramped up demand lead to higher prices.
-That’s economics in play.
+That’s economics in full play.
 Some sources claim that the annual production of wild kopi luwak is only around 500 kg, which may be true or not.
 It probably is a lot more, but it is very difficult to obtain reliable numbers.

 The truth comes out